 Pro Tip: If you love shortcuts (no, not on race day) then jump to the end to see how you can use your Stryd power meter to instantly run like a veteran.

 One Problem with Many Names

 Fly and die.
 Crash and burn.
 The Fade.
 The Wall.

-Call it what you want, there are many different ways to describe what it means to race and fail at meeting your goal finish time.
-While some athletes are chasing dreams, but even well-prepared runners struggle to run properly on race day.
+Call it what you want, there are many different ways to describe what it means to fail at meeting your race finish time goal.
+While some athletes are chasing dreams, even well-prepared runners struggle to run properly on race day.

 After hundreds of run workouts, and countless steps, how it is possible for a runner to simply “not know” what holding a proper pace feels like?

 The answer, it turns out, is surprisingly simple.
 And unpacking the answer can help you find a path to becoming a smarter and faster runner.

 Let’s visit two different runners training for a one-mile best effort race.

 Runner One: Ricky lives at the top of the mountain, and he loves to run.
 Every day he runs from his house down the mountain.
 He loves to run fast and he has little to worry about as he can simply take the bus back home from the bottom.

 Runner Two: Susie lives at the bottom of the mountain, and she loves to run too.
 Every day she runs up the mountain, pushing and grinding.
 She loves being called a “billy goat runner.”
 Susie takes the bus back home to the bottom to save her legs from all that downhill running.